EB-3 Small Business Sponsorships | VisaNation

 The I-140 has different sections that require information about the employee’s competence, qualification, and experience for the position, as well as your company’s financial status.
 You will need to submit proof that includes your company’s profit and loss statement, balance sheet, and other relevant documents.

-As a small business owner, it is advisable that you allow your immigration attorney to help you file this form.
+As a small business owner, you should allow your immigration attorney to help you file this form.
 The I-140 must be filed within six months after the approval of the PERM application.
 This may take 4 to 6 months to be processed.

-What Types of Employment-Based Green Cards Can a Small Business Sponsor?
+Types of Employment-Based Visas a Small Business Can Sponsor

 There are different types of employment-based green cards you can file on behalf of an employee.
 The nature of the employment and the employee’s qualifications or abilities will determine the type of immigrant visa to file.
 The employment-based green cards available to eligible foreign nationals are divided into four different categories: